ChuinHongYap/tensorflow_ML/README.md

 # tensorflow_ML

 This is a repository of Tensorflow-based machine learning examples.
+All datasets used are loaded using tf.keras.dataset.